thedevarchive/code-snippet-manager/README.md

 When starting the app for the first time, you are required to add a programming language before adding a code snippet.

 ## Adding a Programming Language
 Click on Manage Languages in the application's bar and clicking on the plus sign.
-Then, type the name of the language and click on the green floppy disc icon to save it.
+Then, type the name of the language and click on the floppy disc icon to save it.
+You may also click on the cross if you change your mind.

 ## Managing Programming Languages
 You can edit or delete languages in the Manage Languages page.
 If you delete a language, __all snippets__ using that language will be deleted as well.
 A confirmation dialog box will appear asking you if you want to confirm deletion, and once you click on Delete, you cannot undo the action.